 Consequently, the more you know about how your back works and what you can do to prevent further injury, the more likely no further injuries will occur.

 Even though you may still feel some pain, a gradual return to normal activities is good for your muscles.
 In most cases of sudden back pain, the sooner you start moving again, the sooner your back pain will improve.
-If you are sent to see a physical therapist, the first part may teach you on ways to take the stress off the back, while remaining as active as possible.
-Taking short periods of rest — combined with brief exercises designed to reduce your pain — really work.
+If you are sent to see a physical therapist, the first part may teach you methods to take the stress off your back, while remaining as active as possible.
+Taking short periods of rest — combined with brief exercises designed to reduce your pain — really works.

 Physical Therapy and Exercise